Turtlecute33/Lnurl-donation-button/README.md

 	</script>
 ```

-Then just create an html tag in the same HTML page with the same #id choosed in the FrLoad variable: Example:
+Then just create an html tag in the same HTML page with the same #id choosed in the FrLoad variable.
+Example:
 ```html
 "< span id="bitcoin"></ span>"
 ```